PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![figure-3.7](assets/mbl_yocto_workspace_layers.png)<span>**Figure 3.7:** The Yocto meta-layers relevant for BSP development. `meta-mbl` repo entities are shown in blue, `meta-[soc-vendor]` in green, `meta-optee` in orange and `openembedded-core` in yellow.</span></span>

-[Figure 3.7](#figure-3.7) shows the Yocto layers composed into<!--composed into sounds wrong. is it a standard phrase? google didn't suggest it was--> the MBL development workspace related to BSP development. <!---Perhaps 'as part'?--->
+The MBL development workspace is composed of the Yocto layers related to BSP development as shown in [Figure 3.7](#figure-3.7).

 Each layer is shown horizontally, containing a number of recipe packages and configuration files.
 Beginning with the top layer and working downwards: